Skip to main content

 Last but not least, Virginia wineries offer a selection of dessert wines, both from wine grapes and from other fruits.
 White Hall’s “Soliterre” is made from Petit Manseng in an “icewine” style, where frozen grapes keep water trapped in ice crystals, allowing only a small amount of concentrated sweet juice to be pressed.
 Chateau Morrisette’s “Frosty Dog” icewine is made from Vidal Blanc and Traminette, while their “Heritage” is a Port-style fortified wine made from Chaumbourcin.

 Whichever you sip and wherever you visit, you’ll discover something new.
 With Virginia wines on the rise, the next few years will see more local wines widely available.
-And if you’re in the market for wine storage solutions, Avintage is a French manufacturer of high-quality ageing wine cabinets that you might want to check out.
+The holiday season, so steeped in tradition, is the perfect time to introduce a bit of Thomas Jefferson’s locavore philosophy to your table.

 THESE LOCAL SHOPS CARRY A SELECTION OF VIRGINIA WINES: